THINK AGAIN | Building Transformation

 Fines will not be incurred due to the Library being closed.
 During our renovation, any items that are due while the Library is closed will be extended until the Library reopens.
 If you have any issues returning items, please speak with someone at our main desk and we will take care of any overdue fines.

-- Beginning this month, adult fiction and nonfiction in storage will be available to fill holds.
+- Out adult fiction and nonfiction are now available to fill holds.
 DVDs, music CDs, children’s, and teen materials in storage will remain unavailable until a later date.

 - Please use the catalog (http://encore.oslri.net) to find and request items.
 Our staff will pull items daily to fill online requests.

-TO STAY ABREAST of when our books will be available, opt for automated text alerts on your phone.
+TO STAY ABREAST of more news and updates, opt for automated text alerts on your phone.
 Opt in by texting PPLAlerts to 401-298-2013.
 (Note: Standard text message charges may apply.)

 THE 150 EMPIRE STREET BUILDING IS CLOSED; BUT THE LIBRARY CONTINUES TO OFFER LIMITED SERVICES - COME TO OUR WASHINGTON ST ENTRANCE